-Sample Group Number of Participants
+SN Sample Group Number of Participants

-Chiefs 4
+1 Chiefs 4

-Elders from the royal family 6
+2 Elders from the royal family 6

-Elders from the community 6
+3 Elders from the community 6

-Youth in the community 4
+4 Youth in the community 4

 Total 20

-Chiefs Elders from the royal family Elders from the community Youth in the community

 Source: Fieldwork

 3.8 Data Collection Instruments

 The researcher obtained data from varied sources.
 Both text-based and non-textual data were collected interviews, observation and focus group discussions.
 Data from eyewitness accounts and documents, in other words, from first-hand records of events and situations in both textual and non-textual forms such as festivals, traditional council meetings, photographs, thesis reports, appellations, films, journal articles, posters, official records, books and all other documents that provided first-hand accounts of an event or a situation.